78th British Academy Film Awards

-The 78th British Academy Film Awards, more commonly known as the BAFTAs, was a ceremony held on 16 February 2025, honouring films of any nationality that were screened in British cinemas in 2024.
+The 78th British Academy Film Awards, more commonly known as the BAFTAs, were held on 16 February 2025, honouring the best national and foreign films of 2024, at the Royal Festival Hall within London's Southbank Centre.
+Presented by the British Academy of Film and Television Arts, accolades were given for the best feature-length films and documentaries of any nationality that were screened at British cinemas in 2024.

 The BAFTA longlists were unveiled on 3 January 2025.
-The Rising Star nominees, which is the only category voted for by the British public, were unveiled on 7 January 2025, with the final nominations for all other categories announced on 15 January 2025 by previous BAFTA award winners Mia McKenna-Bruce and Will Sharpe.
+The EE Rising Star Award nominees, which is the only category voted for by the British public, were unveiled on 7 January 2025.
+The nominations for all the other categories were unveiled on 15 January 2025 by previous BAFTA Award winners Mia McKenna-Bruce and Will Sharpe.

-Spanish-language French musical crime film Emilia Pérez had fifteen nods in the longlists, followed by Conclave with fourteen; Conclave received the most nominations with twelve, followed by Emilia Pérez with eleven and The Brutalist with nine.
+The Spanish-language French musical crime film Emilia Pérez received fifteen nods in the longlists, followed by Conclave with fourteen.
+Conclave went on to receive the most nominations with twelve, followed by Emilia Pérez with eleven and The Brutalist with nine.
 The Brutalist and Conclave ultimately won the most awards with four each.